Candidate confidently answering behavioral interview questions during a professional job interview.

 So, how do you avoid sounding like a broken record saying “we”?

 • Use “I” statements– Shift your focus to your actions.
-Instead of “we brainstormed ideas,” say “I suggested a new approach to…”
+Instead of “We brainstormed ideas,” say, “I suggested a new approach to…”

 • Highlight your specific role– Even in team projects, you had unique responsibilities.
 Did you manage timelines?
 Did you develop a key component?
 Explain that.